Skip to content

 Site links, share links, or mail link domains are wrongSite ConfigurationThen check reverse proxy

-Login cookie, token, or activation link TTL is unsuitableAuthentication and CookiesThen check login and sessions
+Login cookie, token, activation link, or email-code MFA timing is unsuitableAuthentication and CookiesThen check login and sessions

-Registration, avatars, or Gravatar behavior is unexpectedUser ManagementThen check admin console
+Registration, Passkey sign-in, local email allow/block lists, avatars, or Gravatar behavior is unexpectedUser ManagementThen check login and sessions

 Passkey, MFA, external login, or external identity binding is unexpectedSite Configuration / Admin -> External Authentication / Authentication and CookiesThen check login and sessions